ChurchApps/FreeShowWeb/src/routes/docs/format-show/+page.md

 	"name": "Show name",
 	"category": null, // the category id (can be left as null, unsorted) "settings": {
-		"activeLayout": "<layout_id>", // the id of the layout, as set below "template": null // apply a template (can be left at null) },
+		"activeLayout": "<layout_id>", // the id of the layout/arrangement, as set below "template": null // apply a template (can be left at null) },
 	"timestamps": {